Prompt students to get into writing during the first few weeks of school using these engaging back-to-school writing activities.

 However, it’s important to start teaching during those first weeks also.

-One way to transition gently is by assigning fun back-to-school writing activities that motivate students to share their personal experiences plus knowledge.
+One way to transition gently is by assigning back-to-school writing activities that motivate students to share their personal experiences plus knowledge.

 Back-to-School Writing Activities